Trump escorted from briefing after shooting outside White House

 - Trump Lashes Out at Mega-donor Adelson for Not Giving Enough to His Campaign, Report Says

+The president had been speaking about the stock market when a Secret Service agent interrupted him at the podium only minutes into the briefing.

-Minutes into a news briefing, Trump was taken out of the room with no explanation for the disruption.
-Treasury Secretary Steven Mnuchin and Office of Management and Budget Director Russ Vought were also taken out of the room and the doors were locked.
+Treasury Secretary Steven Mnuchin and Office of Management and Budget Director Russ Vought were also taken out of the room.

-Trump told reporters he was taken to the Oval Office outside the briefing room after he was escorted out.
+Trump told reporters he had been taken to the Oval Office, which is in the West Wing near the briefing room, after he was escorted out.